shourya2002-geek/EmailResponderApp/README.md

 ### Configuration

 -   Modify the predefined response message in `routes/routes.js` to customize the auto-response.
--   Adjust the port number in `index.js` if necessary.
+-   Adjust the port number in `server.js` if necessary.

 ### Running the Application

-Run the application using `npm start`.
+Run the application using `node server.js`.
 The server will start on port 5001 by default.

 Usage
 -----